wbkit/ResLAN/README.md

 completion model on different sensors, which could also prove valuable to process the input of nascent LiDAR technology with adaptive instead of fixed scanning patterns.

+## License

+This project is released under the [Apache License 2.0](LICENSE), while some specific features in this repository are with other licenses.
+Please refer to [LICENSE](LICENSE) for the careful check, if you are using our code for commercial matters.